 In Epic Seven, characters can grow multiplicatively thanks to the large bonuses offered by equipment.
-Base stats for a 6★ Max Awakened Hero add up to around ~15,000 CP ungeared.
+Base stats for a 6★ Max Awakened Hero add up to around ~15,000 CP before gear.
 A fully geared character, however, can reach as high as 90,000 or 100,000 CP-- overall a 600% increase.

 Gear is truly the make-or-break factor in the game, so optimizing gear and acquiring high-quality pieces is the first goal of any new player.
 Because they vary so much in stat bonuses, it's a tedious ordeal, with many pieces being discarded.
 The end result, though, is incredible customizability for each character and a very rewarding progression in terms of power.

-Sources: Hunts, Raid, Adventure, Labyrinth, Abyss, Secret Shop, Arena Shop, merchants, Adventurer's Path achievements, Automation Tower
+Sources: Hunts, Raid, Adventure, Labyrinth, Abyss, Secret Shop, Arena Shop, merchants, Adventurer's Path achievements, Automaton Tower

 - Hunts and Steel Workshop: The majority of equipment will come from here.
 Drops are very sporadic, but since the addition of accessory crafting, Hunts have become a reliable way to target a particular slot such as the chest or ring.
 You can also grind specific sets here.

 - World Map: Drops here are typically low rarity, use to level other gear or sell for gold

 - Labyrinth: Most of these are effectively a tier higher in terms of stats, superior to the equivalent gear from other sources.Very useful early game, some pieces are worth keeping later depending on how Enhancements roll.